The mathematical landscape of partial information decomposition: A comprehensive review of properties and measures

 \subsubsection{Acknowledgments}

 We thank Hardik Rajpal, Gustavo Menesse, Fernando Rosas, Davide Orsenigo, Maximilian Kathofer, and all the members of the Imperial College MIND Lab for the useful discussions and precious comments.
+We also thank Aaron J. Gutknecht, Philip H. Matthias, and Artemy Kolchinsky for suggestions that helped improve this work.
 M.N. has received funding from the French government through the ‘France 2030’ investment plan managed by the French National Research Agency (Agence Nationale de la Recherche; reference: ANR-16-CONV000X/ANR-17-EURE-0029) and from the Excellence Initiative of Aix-Marseille University-A*MIDEX (AMX-19-IET-004).
 M.N. has received funding from the Boehringer Ingelheim Fonds (BIF).
 G.B. is supported by the Leverhulme Trust.